datagrok-ai/public/help/datagrok/navigation/basic-tasks/basic-tasks.md

 :::note

 You can share an entity with an email address that doesn't yet have a Datagrok account.
-In such cases, Datagrok creates a 'quasi' user account.
+In such cases, Datagrok creates a non-active user account.
 To access the shared entity, the recipient will need to register and activate their account using the specified email address.